 Perchlorate contamination is present in groundwater beneath Mortandad Canyon (LANL, 2016).
 In 2015, perchlorate concentrations exceeded 4 μ g/L in samples collected from 8 monitoring wells, one of which (R-15) is completed in the regional aquifer (LANL, 2016).
-As discussed above, the 2016 LANL Compliance Order on Consent does not include a screening level for perchlorate (NMED, 2016), and the perchlorate standard that will apply going forward is an NMED tap water screening level of 13.8 μ g/L (NMED, 2014).
 The concentrations detected in 2015 in the regional aquifer well R-15 ranged between 7.22 and 9.05 μ g/L (LANL and NMED, 2016).
-The 4- μ g/L screening level was the standard in effect in 2015, but with the higher standard being applied in the future, the number of standard exceedances is expected to decrease (any similar concentrations detected in the future will not exceed the 13.8+ μ g/L screening level).
+The 4- μ g/L screening level was the standard in effect in 2015, but with the higher standard being applied in the future, the number of standard exceedances is expected to decrease (any similar concentrations detected in the future will not exceed the 13.8- μ g/L screening level).
 The two monitoring wells with the highest detected concentrations of perchlorate in 2015 were MCOI-5 and MCOI-6 (LANL and NMED, 2016), and these wells are completed in the perched-intermediate aquifer (LANL, 2016).
 The concentrations detected in these wells in 2015 ranged between 61.1 and 99.4 μ g/L (LANL and NMED, 2016).